This file

 22 1858

-The finest fruit we have ever seen of the berry kind, were a
+The finest fruit we have ever seen of the berry kind, were a few specimens of the new orange raspberry given

-in whose garden they were raised.
-They were large, sweet, juicy, and decidedly
+us yesterday by Mr. W. Clark, in whose garden they were raised.
+They were

-superior to any other variety we have ever known cultivated.
-These were picked
+large, sweet, juicy, and decidedly superior to any other variety we have ever

-from a lot of very small bushes procured at Rochester, N. Y., last spring.
-They
+known cultivated.
+These were picked from a lot of very small bushes procured at

-thrive well here and promise to be a choice addition to our garden productions.
+Rochester, N. Y., last spring.
+They thrive well here and promise to be a choice

 New potatoes raised by our farmers are beginning to make

-Walter Pease - who generally brings to this market the earliest and best
+their appearance in our streets.
+Mr. Walter Pease - who generally brings to this market the earliest

-very fine new potatoes.
-Amongst the
+a lot of very fine new potatoes.

-other abundant crops this year will be the potato.
-Probably more acres have put
+Amongst the other abundant crops this year will be the potato.
+Probably

-in the ground this season than ever before in this state, and the yield
+more acres have put in the ground this season than ever before in this state,

-promises to be large.
+and the yield promises to be large.

-S. P. Day & Co. have a lot of lumber wagons for sale,
+S. P. Day & Co. have a lot of

-which for strength, lightness and durability, cannot be surpassed.
-They were manufactured by Charles Wood, one of
+lumber wagons for sale, which for strength, lightness and durability, cannot be

-the most skillful of our mechanics.
-They
+Charles Wood, one of the most skillful of our mechanics.
+They are both handsome and serviceable

 ↓ More on Charles Wood ↓